krainboltgreene/learn-you-the-ruby-for-awesome-power/task-one.md

     > The boy looked to his dog and said, "Look there, Lucky!"
     > "The Temple of Golden Arches!"
 The dog glumly barked.
     > Venturing forth they climb down from the mountainside.
-    > "We are sure to find lost treasure there!"
+    > "We are sure to find lost treasure!"
     > The abandoned temple to the Golden Arches awaited.

 ## Details